emagiz/emdocs/mds/microlearning/intermediate-defining-your-message-structures-audit-emagiz-data-models.md

 # Audit eMagiz Data Models

-In this microlearning we will focus on how you can audit the three eMagiz data models (CDM, API Gateway Data Model, Event Streaming Data Model) within your project to see which changed have taken place and what you should do when changing something in these data models to make it auditable.
+In this microlearning, we will focus on how you can audit the three eMagiz data models (CDM, API Gateway Data Model, Event Streaming Data Model) within your project to see which changed have taken place and what you should do when changing something in these data models to make it auditable.

 Should you have any questions, please contact academy@emagiz.com.